teddybear/backgrid-select-filter/README.md

-This fork is a hardcoded hack for many selects with multiple input.
+This fork is a hardcoded hack for many selects with multiple input, quick and dirty =) Maybe, will work on it later...

 From author:
 Backgrid Select Filter